-tesian, is created over the entire domain (Fig. 2(a)).
-The physical state of the particles is projected to the computational grid using either the standard linear FE-style shape functions or some other suitable shape function [34] (Fig. 2(b)).
+- Lagrangian particles or material points are used to discretize the volume of a material.
+5 Each particle carries state information about the portion of the volume that it represents, including mass, volume, velocity, stress, etc. A regular structured grid is used as a computational scratchpad for integration and solution of the weak form of the equations of motion.
+The domain of interest is discretized with particles.
+A computational grid, usually regular Cartesian, is created over the entire domain (Fig. 2.1).
+The physical state of the particles - 10 is projected to the computational grid using either the standard linear FE-style shape functions or some other suitable shape function [34] (Fig. 2.2).
 Stress is computed at the particles based on the gradient of velocity at the nodes of the computational grid, and the equations of motion are subsequently solved on those nodes.
-This solution may be carried out using either explicit [14] or implicit [35] time integration.
-In either case, the results of the time integration are increments in the position and velocity of the nodes comprising the computational grid (Fig. 2(c)).
-Those increments are interpolated to the particles, and the state of the particles is updated (Fig. 2(d)).
+This solution may be carried out using either explicit [14] or implicit [35] time-integration.
+In either case, the results of the time integration are increments in the position and velocity of the nodes comprising the computational grid (Fig. 2.3).
+Those increments are interpolated to the particles, and the state of the particles is updated (Fig. 2.4).

-In the traditional MPM implementation, the deformed computational grid is reset to its original undeformed configuration (Fig. 2(e)) and the simulation proceeds to the subsequent timestep.
+In the traditional MPM implementation, the deformed computational grid is reset to its original undeformed configuration (Fig. 2.5a) and the simulation proceeds to the subsequent timestep.
 Resetting the mesh in this manner is a key feature of MPM and allows it to avoid problems of severe mesh distortion that can plague FEM simulations.
 The MPM mesh reset is similar to the approach used in Lagrangian kernel and other quasi-meshless methods [36].
 However, for certain types of simulations, particularly quasi-static or low-rate dynamic scenarios, this step can lead to non-ideal particle distributions that may result in inaccuracies in the solution.
-To avoid this, one may choose not to reset the mesh at the end of a timestep (Fig. 2(f)) [37].
+To avoid this, one may choose not to reset the mesh at the end of a timestep (Fig. 2.5b) [37].
 Using this approach, the MPM grid functions in a manner similar to a FE mesh and is subject to the same deficiencies.
 However, the grid can be reset at any time to the undeformed configuration, without the difficulties of remeshing that would be required when using the FE method.